COVID-19 UPDATES FOR VIVIDA PROVIDERS

 At Vivida Health we are updating policy and procedures to meet the State guidance and to support our providers.
 Our website and resources are routinely updated with information available for your review.
 The following information will help guide you through revised credentialing, administrative, claims and support services policies.
 We are available to assist you regarding these changes by calling us at 1-844-243-5131 available Monday – Friday 8a – 7p EST. You may also call your provider relations specialist directly or email email@example.com with any questions.

 Claim Submission Requirements

-Claim submission requirements remain largely the same with added diagnosis and laboratory testing codes available for COVID-19 related care as well as modifiers for telemedicine.
+Claim submission requirements remain largely the same with added diagnosis, vaccine product, administration codes, and laboratory testing codes which are available for COVID-19 related care as well as modifiers for telemedicine.
 Please check this website for updates on additional information as the situation develops.
 You may visit https://www.vividahealth.com/claims-and-billing-2021/ for additional claim submission instructions.

 When submitting COVID-19 related claims, follow the appropriate CDC guidance on diagnosis coding for the date of service.
 The CDC has provided interim coding guidance on which ICD-10 diagnosis codes to report until a new code becomes effective April 1, 2020.

 Lab providers should use the newly created HCPCS codes when billing for COVID-19 testing.
 CMS created the following HCPCS codes for testing performed on or after Feb.
 4, 2020:

 HCPCS U0001: This code is used for the laboratory test developed by the CDC.